 Today we head along the south coast and reach an area near the active Eyjafjallajökull volcano, which lies beneath Eyjafjallajökull Glacier.
 We stop at the high, narrow Seljalandsfoss Waterfall which plunges from the mountain.
 Next, we visit Skógar Folk Museum, which contains an outstanding collection of farm and domestic artefacts from Iceland's past and several turf-built houses.
 Nearby is one of the most impressive waterfalls in the country - the 60m high Skógafoss Waterfall.

-This afternoon you can do an optional glacier hike.
+Afternoon optional glacier hike.
 Sólheimajökull glacier tongue extends from the great Mýrdalsjökull Glacier, down to the South Coast's sandy plains.
 The spectacular surroundings are marked by rugged and majestic rock formations thoroughly shaped by the glacier.
 On this fun, safe and easy/moderate glacier walk, you get to explore the wonderland of ice sculptures, water cauldrons, ridges and deep crevasses on breathtaking Sólheimajökull Glacier.
 While enjoying all of the glacier's features, you will learn more about the behaviour of glaciers and their impact on nature.
 No experience needed - your expert glacier guide will be with you at all times and will teach you how to use the crampons and ice axe.
 This special experience, one of the many retreating glaciers of the world is sure to leave lasting memories.
 Duration 3hrs - approx. 90mins on the ice and a 30-40min walk, each way, from the car park to to the glacier's edge.
-The hike is booked via your guide and must be paid for locally, in cash (currently approx. ISK 15,000 per person).
+You will need to book this hike in advance, please enquire.

 If you do not wish to do the glacier hike, you will (instead) continue further south, to stroll on the unique black lava beaches next to the amazing bird cliffs at Reynisfjara, near Vík.
 Tonight, there is another presentation about the Northern Lights.
 If the night is clear, you might see the lights swirling in a wild and carefree dance across the heavens in dramatic shapes, colours, patterns and sizes.